marcelofern/marcelofern.github.io/posts/linux/rice/index.md

-August 30, 2020
+Created: 2020-08-30
+Updated: 2024-07-06

 # Linux Rice

 ## Introduction

-What is a "linux rice"?
 When someone is "ricing" their unix system, they are making functional and visual customisations to their desktop.
-Those could be anything from changing the colour of a status bar to completely restructuring their computer environment.
+These changes could be anything from changing the colour of a status bar to completely restructuring their computer environment.

 _**Why?**_

 These are my main reasons:

 - **Productivity**: You can customise your applications and keyboard shortcuts to satisfy your work-flow.
-- **Performance**: You are in control of what gets installed on your application.
+- **Performance**: You are in control of what gets installed on your application and not have to worry about unknown apps running on the background.
-  Strange background application no more.
-- **Privacy**: It is your system, you are not paying to use software that deliberately spies on you.
+- **Privacy**: It is your system and the defaults in some distributions can contain software that can spy on your behaviour like Canonical has done in the past.
 - **Visual Satisfaction**: Whatever colour scheme you like.
 - **Because it is fun**.